westland/westland.github.io/content/inquiries/Worldview.md

 draft = false
 +++

-_New organs of percepion come about from necessity.
-Therefore, O man, increase your necessity, so that you many increase your perception!_  (Jalāl al-Dīn Muḥammad Rūmī, 13 century)

 My worldview has evolved over the years, influenced by experience and observation.
 My 'worldview' today is informed by my perspectives on tribes, empire and technology.
 From these I have synthesized my personal prediction of a near future that I hope to live to see.